Moose-Tracks/HelloWorldJava/README.md

 # HelloWorldJava
-This code includes a simple "Hello World" Java program
+This repository includes a small collection of introductory Java programs.